nazarovsky/nvsmi_proc/README.md

-Here's a README.md file tailored for your GitHub project that documents the Python script you provided.
-This README includes an overview, usage instructions, and explanation of what the script does.

 🖥️ GPU Process Monitor for Docker Containers

 This Python script leverages nvidia-smi to monitor GPU usage and identify processes running inside Docker containers.
 It provides detailed information about GPU memory usage, utilization, temperature, and associated container information.